 Officer Watts: "Troy, is that you, who am I talking to.
 You are surrounded, open this door!"

 Female screams begin within the room; the sound of Officer Watts attempting to break down the door is also audible.
-At this point we can hear the muffled voice of Officer Duncan calling out, then attempting to call for more backup.
+At this point, we can hear the muffled voice of Officer Duncan calling out, then trying to call for more backup.

 Female voice (Kendra Mick): "Run!"

-The screaming of Officer Watts is heard for several seconds after this and then turns into a wet gurgling sound.
-This must have been the point that the officer received a fatal wound to the throat.
+Officer Watts's screaming is heard for several seconds after this and then turns into a wet gurgling sound.
+That must have been the point that the officer received a fatal wound to the throat.
 Officer Watts died on the scene before emergency aid could reach the location.
-Officer Sadowski moved into the house through the back entrance, upon entering the room the bodies of Officer Watts and Troy Mick were discovered but the assailant was not in the room.
-Mrs. Mick was running out of the front of the house and both officers gave chase.
-Mrs. Mick was apprehended on the front lawn and had a young girl in her arms.
+Officer Sadowski moved into the house through the back entrance, upon entering the room, the bodies of Officer Watts and Troy Mick were discovered.
+The assailant was not in the room.
+Mrs. Mick ran out of the front door, and both officers gave chase.
+The officers apprehended Mrs. Mick on the front lawn with a young girl in her arms.
 Mrs. Mick was adamant that she was not responsible and that they should all leave the location immediately.
 The young girl was her daughter Eva Mick.
-Mrs. Mick was near hysterical about leaving the location.
+Mrs. Mick was near hysterical about evacuating the area.

-Mrs. Kendra Mick was taken into custody and her daughter was given into DHS care.
+Mrs. Kendra Mick was taken into custody, and her daughter was given into DCSS care.
 Mrs. Mick denies any involvement with the murders and maintains that her 8-year-old adopted son is responsible for the incident.
-Due to the lack of any blood on Mrs. Mick's person it is unlikely that she had a part in the murders.
-The neighborhood was canvased by police but was unable to turn up any suspect who could have been responsible for the voice recorded by Officer Watts.
+Due to the lack of blood on Mrs. Mick's person, it is unlikely that she had a part in the murders.
+The neighborhood was canvased by police who were unable to turn up suspects that could have been responsible for the voice recorded by Officer Watts.
 Officers were also unable to find any sign of the 8-year-old adopted son of the Mick's, Toby Mick.
 The search continues for the boy and any information about the man who was in the room.

-Kendra Mick still believes it was her son who perpetrated the crimes but that he was under the possession some sort of demon who manifested through the child and was responsible for the voice on the recording.
-Mrs. Mick has been sent for a physiological evaluation but it is my opinion that she is not responsible for the murders but was deeply traumatized by the event.
+Kendra Mick believes it was her son who perpetrated the crimes.
+She insists that he was under the possession of a demon who manifested through the child and maintains that this demon was responsible for the voice on the recording.
+Mrs. Mick has been sent for a physiological evaluation.
+Still, it is my opinion that she is not responsible for the murders.
+However, she was deeply traumatized by the event.

-DHS confirmed that the Mick's had adopted an eight year-old boy named Toby.
-The adoption had finalized only three month prior to the incident.
-The boy was in care for only a short time after both of his parents had died in a fire, the boy was only in foster care for four months before being adopted by the Mick's.
+DCSS confirmed that the Mick's had adopted an eight-year-old boy named Toby.
+The adoption had finalized only three months before the incident.
+The boy was in care for only a short time after both of his parents had died in a fire, the boy was in foster care for four months before being adopted by the Mick's.

-The five year-old daughter Eva Mick has also been sent for a physiological evaluation although she did not witness any of the terrible events, she was able to hear them.
+The five-year-old daughter Eva Mick has also been sent for a physiological evaluation.
+She did not witness any of the terrible events.
+However, She was able to hear them.
 Eva was instructed to hide in her room when the Mick's son Toby began to exhibit violent behaviors, as Kendra Mick revealed in her statement.
-This was not the first outwardly violent behavior the boy had displayed in the time he had lived in the Mick home.
+It was not the first outwardly violent behavior the boy displayed when he lived in the Mick home.

-The person whose voice was captured on Officer Watts' personal recording device has yet to be found.
-It will be difficult to determine the perpetrator only by voice alone.
+The person's voice captured on Officer Watts' personal recording device has yet to be found.
+It will be challenging to determine the perpetrator by voice alone.
 No other forensic evidence of a fifth person being in the room has been uncovered.
-For the moment this case remains open.
+For the moment, this case remains open.

-Multiple homicides occurring within the same room approximately 5 to 10 minutes apart from one another.
+Multiple homicides occurring within the same room, approximately 5 to 10 minutes apart from one another.
 No murder weapon other than the broken bedpost was found at the scene.
-The blood spatter is consistent with the positioning of the victims bodies indicating that the bodies were not moved or tampered with and rested in the natural location in which they were at the time of death.
+The blood spatter is consistent with the positioning of the victims' bodies, indicating that they were not moved or tampered with and rested in the original location in which they were at the time of death.

-The first victim, a white male 32 years of age, 6' 2" tall weighing 220 lbs suffered blunt force trauma to the left temporal, occipital, and parietal portions of the skull.
-The wounds were consistent with the shape and size of the broken bed post which was determined the murder weapon.
+The first victim, white male 32 years of age, 6' 2" tall weighing 220 pounds, suffered blunt force trauma to the left temporal, occipital, and parietal portions of the skull.
+The wounds were consistent with the shape and size of the broken bedpost identified as the murder weapon.
 The bedpost was also used to pin the body off the floor 2' 4''.
-The broken bedpost pierced the body of the victim and then embedded itself into the wall behind the victim some 8 inches in depth.
-The force it would take to achieve this would rarely be found in a human being, it is possible that an extremely strong individual could accomplish this but highly unlikely.
-The positioning of the body on the wall and the trajectory of the bedpost through the body suggests that the perpetrator was over 9 feet tall.
-It is the opinion of this department that it is not at all possible in any circumstance for a boy of 8 to accomplish this.
-In fact it would not be possible for most full grown men to accomplish this.
+The broken bedpost pierced the victim's body and then embedded itself into the wall behind the victim some 8 inches in depth.
+The force it would take to achieve this would rarely be found in a human being.
+It is possible that an extremely powerful individual could accomplish this but highly unlikely.
+The positioning of the body and the bedpost's trajectory suggests that the perpetrator was over 9 feet tall.
+It is the opinion of this department that it is not possible under any circumstance for a boy of 8 to accomplish this.
+It would not be possible for most full-grown men to achieve this as well.

-The second victim, white male 35 years of age, 5' 10", 190 lbs suffered a removal of the throat in a section 4 inches in height and 4 inches deep, removing the esophagus and skin from the portion of exposed neckline between the chest and chin.
+The second victim, white male 35 years of age, 5' 10", ' 190 pounds, suffered trauma to the throat.
+A section 4 inches in height and 4 inches deep, removing the esophagus and skin from the exposed neckline between the chest and chin, is identified as the killing blow.
 The victim would have died from blood loss and choking on said blood.
-The arm of the victim was also severely broken at the elbow as if it had been twisted around several times.
-The pattern of the neck wound suggests that the portion removed was done so with a hand consisting of 5 digits and would have been taken at one time, as if someone had grabbed the victim by the throat and pulled it out in one motion.
-Again the strength it would take to accomplish either of these injuries would be extreme and could not be committed by a child.
+The arm of the victim was severely broken at the elbow.
+As if it had been twisted around several times.
+The neck wound pattern suggests that the portion removed was done so with a hand consisting of 5 digits and would have been taken at one time as if someone had grabbed the victim by the throat and pulled it out in one motion.
+Again, the strength it would take to accomplish either of these injuries would be extreme and could not be committed by a child.

 There was nothing in the room to indicate that any tool or other methods were implemented in these injuries.
-Nothing in the room indicates that any other person was in the room beside Mrs. Mick, Mr. Mick, Toby Mick and Officer Watts.
-DNA from all of these persons existed at the scene but there was no other DNA evidence found to indicate a fifth person in the room.
-The windows were also shut and locked from the inside when the room was investigated.
-No finger prints beside those mentioned were in the room.
+Nothing in the room suggests that any other person was present beside Mrs. Mick, Mr. Mick, Toby Mick, and Officer Watts.
+DNA from all of these persons existed at the scene, but there was no other DNA evidence found to indicate a fifth person in the room.
+The windows were also shut and locked from the inside when the scene was investigated.
+No fingerprints besides those mentioned were found.
 It is the opinion of this department that there was no fifth party in the room.